Darlington Nurses

 • Women deserve access to safe single-sex spaces at work.
 The Trust’s disregard for their fears and rights risks placing more women in untenable situations where they are forced to undress in front of a man and be placed in potentially dangerous situations in ‘female-only’ spaces.

-• By prioritising the feelings of a man struggling with gender dysphoria over the genuine concerns of women who are scared for their safety, the NHS is exposing its willingness to ignore women’s rights in order to promote extreme and controversial gender ideology.
+• By prioritising the feelings of a man who wants to be seen as a woman over the genuine concerns of women who are scared for their safety, the NHS is exposing its willingness to ignore women’s rights in order to promote extreme and controversial gender ideology.

 • By enabling a man to use a female-only space simply because he claims he is a woman disregards decades of women’s rights and nullifies biology, women’s safety, biblical teaching, and common sense.